yassinefarich/Bean-initializer/README.md

 ### Prerequisites
  * Java 8
- * no argument constructor
+ * no arg constructor
- * TypeSupplier for Abstract classes ,interfaces or Types with no argument constructor *(Example below)*
+ * TypeSupplier for Abstract classes ,interfaces or Types with no arg constructor *(Example below)*
  ```java
      Country france = BeanInitializer.createNew(Country.class)
                        .withTypeSupplier(List.class, () -> new ArrayList<>()) // 'List' is Abstract type (Interface)